-Their detention had angered Beijing, which had repeatedly summoned the Japanese ambassador, demanding the fishermen's release.
+The arrests off the disputed Diaoyu Islands, in the East China Sea, had angered China.
+Beijing had repeatedly summoned the Japanese ambassador, demanding the fishermen's release.

 The Japanese coast guard freed the 14 crew members after completing an investigation, a coast guard official told CNN.

-"China will never accept the Japanese side's applying domestic law to the Chinese fishing boat operating in that area," said Chinese Foreign Ministry spokeswoman Jiang Yu, according to Xinhua.
+"China will never accept the Japanese side's applying domestic law to the Chinese fishing boat operating in that area," said Chinese Foreign Ministry spokeswoman Jiang Yu, according to the Xinhua news agency.

 Jiang also said in a written statement that Japan's investigation was illegal, invalid and conducted in vain, Xinhua reported.